-We're based on Woodlands Farm who have generously loaned us the land.
+Our beautiful two acre farm is based on Woodlands Farm who have generously loaned us the land.

 Why Sitopia?